-Russians love their soups.
-Borsch is typically made with a base from tomatoes or beets, and contains cabbage and some sort of meat.
+Soup is a mandatory first course when serving food in a Russian household.
+Borscht is typically made with a base from tomatoes or beets, and contains cabbage and some sort of meat, typically beef.

 Fish and vegetable soup with carrots and cabbage.

-Blini is a sort of crepe, typically filled with items such as smoked salmon, dill, cucumber and sour cream, or topped with roe (ikra) which I won’t include here because I really dislike the taste of it, even though it is a delicacy!
+Blini is a crepe, typically filled with items such as smoked salmon, dill, cucumber and sour cream, or topped with roe (ikra), a Russian delicacy.
+Blinis can also come in sweet flavors for dessert.

 Dried fruits are common here, especially in Kazan where there is a strong Turkish influence.